Graphic: Three months that shook global markets

 A large part of that is down to some wild FX market moves.
 All three of those countries have seen their currencies lose over 20% this year, which also ties in to the commodity market carnage.

-Brent crude oil has fallen by 62% in the quarter to just $25 a barrel.
+Brent crude oil has fallen by 65% in the quarter to just $25 a barrel LCOc1.
 This was not only because of the coronavirus crisis, but also the price war between Saudi Arabia and Russia, which is putting their public finances at risk.

 “These are truly historical moments in the history of financial markets.
 2020 will go alongside 1929, 1987 and 2008 in the text books of financial market panics,” Deutsche Bank Strategist, Jim Reid, said.

 The dollar has rocketed against emerging market currencies.
-It had also shot up against the majors too, but has eased back over the last two weeks and will end the quarter only 2% up against those bigger currencies.
+It had also shot up against the majors too, but has eased back over the last two weeks and will end the quarter only 3% up against those bigger currencies.
+USD=

-This has left the Japanese yen, the other traditional FX safe-haven, with only a 0.4% gain.
+This has left the Japanese yen, the other traditional FX safe-haven, with only a 0.5% gain JPY=.
 The Swiss franc is down against the dollar, although it has climbed steeply against the euro and many other currencies.
+EURCHF=

 Will April bring much relief?
 JPMorgan reckons the coronavirus will have pushed the world economy into a 12% contraction in Q1 and with pandemic still spreading rapidly and keeping large parts of the global economy shuttered it is unlikely to get much easier in Q2.